Menu

 I bring with me over 20 years of professional experience within diverse fields, and I have held senior active leadership positions.
 I have had the privilege to sit on local and global boards.
 With that said, I am zealous about the advancement of mental health locally and internationally.
 I am committed to continuing to work towards eradicating the stigma associated with obtaining professional mental health services.
 Also, I comprehend the urgency for more to be done globally, especially in Canada, to safeguard the field of psychotherapy.
 Such urgency also brings greater attention to the fact that psychotherapy, like its counterpart, psychology, has its own unique platform and is not second best to any approach.

-Contact Natasha: mail@psychotherapyontario.org
+Contact Mat: treasurer@psychotherapyontario.org

-RP
+Nalwanga Musisi, RP

 Nalwanga Musisi is a Registered Psychotherapist and Clinical Supervisor based in Tkaronto, with over seven years of clinical experience.
 She is also the founder of Karibu Mental Health Network, a BIPOC initiative focused on addressing systemic inequities in mental health care and advancing accessible, culturally responsive services.
 Through this work, she has built several successful partnerships across the public, private, and non-profit sectors to help make mental health care more available to those who need it.
 She has also supported organizations in building mental health programs guided by integrity and care, with a focus on turning values like equity into real, practical changes in how services are designed, delivered, and sustained.